neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

             Presenter->>View: Update reduction plan list table, if name changed Note left of View: Display selected plan label, if name changed

+(Need to verify) The starting path for saving a new reducion plan is: /<facility>/<instrument>/shared/<ipts>/garnet.
+Garnet folder needs to be created, if it does not exist.

 #.
 Load a reduction plan from file: handle_load_reduction_plan(reduction_plan_file)
     #.
 Valid case